d2l-ai/d2l-en/chapter_appendix_math/distributions.md

 * $\mu_X = \lambda$,
 * $\sigma_X^2 = \lambda$.

-This can be sampled in numpy as follows.
+This can be sampled as follows.

 ```{.python .input}
 import numpy as np